puppetlabs/puppet-docs/source/puppet/latest/types/user.md

 different UIDs on different systems, which is not recommended.
-This is especially noteworthy when managing the same user on both Darwin and other platforms, since Puppet does UID generation on Darwin, but the underlying tools do so on other platforms.
+This is especially noteworthy when managing the same user on both Darwin and other platforms, since Puppet does UID generation on Darwin, but the underlying tools (such as *useradd*) generate the UID on other platforms.

 On Windows, this property is read-only and will return the user's security identifier (SID).